Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Importance Measures

 \paragraph{Attention} These are the attention weights of a BiLSTM-Attention model.
 We repeat the definitions in \Cref{sec:appendix:models:lstm}.

 While we also look at a transformer-based model which also have internal attention mechanisms, these models do not provide one specific way to convert attention scores into an importance measure.
 There are proposals to turn the many attention heads into an importance measure \citep{Abnar2020a}.
 However, these are computationally expensive and requires knowing which layer to select.
 Performing this analysis is a standalone research topic which we will not answer.
-It has also been suggested that this direction is unproductive, and efforts should be focused on gradient-based methods instead \citep{Bastings2020}.

 \paragraph{Gradient} Let the logits be denoted as $f(\mathbf{x})$.
 Then the gradient explanation is $\nabla_\mathbf{x} f(\mathbf{x})$, where $\mathbf{x}$ is a one-hot-encoding of the input \citep{Baehrens2010, Li2016}.
 To reduce away the vocabulary dimension, we use an $L_2$-norm.